 Made of water-resistant, tear-resistant nylon and polyester, this is one category where we are solidly unimpressed by the Gonex 35L.
 It does have extra layers and a thin layer of padding on the bottom - a high-traffic area for any pack - but the feel of the material is not particularly comforting.
 We didn't personally experience any failures of this bag during testing, but by scouring the internet for other users' feedback, we learned that many others had issues with the longevity of the fabric.

-However, this lower quality fabric and zippers also helps to keep the price of this pack low, and you can easily purchase 3 or 4 of these bags for the cost of one of most the other bags in this review.
+However, this lower quality fabric and zippers also help to keep the price of this pack low, and you can easily purchase 3 or 4 of these bags for the cost of one of most the other bags in this review.
 If you'd rather just get one durable bag that lasts for years, you might consider the 210D/420D Gregory Jade, Maya, or Osprey Sirrus.
 Still not enough?
 The Deuter Futura 22 is made of 600D polyester, the thickest we reviewed.

 This is a great bag for the untechnical adventurer or the infrequent expeditioner.
 With a reasonable level of comfort and usability, this super cheap pack is great for light jaunts or even sending your kid to school in.
 If you want something that you can really load down for your outings, the Gregory Jade 28 is an excellent and comfortable option.
 Or if you need your hydration reservoir with you, consider the CamelBak Sequoia.

 Though the Gonex doesn't jump out from the crowd in any one category, it brings a lot of pretty decent features and perks to the table for a surprisingly low price.
 For this price, it's hard to not try out one of these bags, even if it does only last a single season.
 If our Best Buy award winner isn't wowing you, the REI Trail 25 showed a bit more durability and still has a lot of cool features for just $80.